RTEMS/rtems-docs/posix_users/system_database.rst

 Directives
 ==========

 This section details the system databases manager's directives.
 A subsection is dedicated to each of this manager's directives and describes the calling sequence, related constants, usage, and status codes.

+.. _getgrgid:

 getgrgid - Get Group File Entry for ID
 --------------------------------------